brendena/planningToFail/README.md

-A app that will help you create schedules and share schedules to your friends and family.
+A app that will help you create schedules and share them with your friends and family.

 wireframe